Diablo 4 - Blizzard - Druid Art Official

 Druid Weapons and Restrictions

-The Druid may equip a Two-Handed Weapons or a One-Handed Weapon plus a Totem, the Druid-specific Offhand Weapon.
+The Druid may equip a Two-Handed Weapon or a One-Handed Weapon plus a Totem, the Druid-specific Offhand Weapon.

 Druid Skills and Passive Skills

 This section provides an overview of the main skill categories for the Druid.
-For a detailed list of all Druid skills and passive skills, refer to the pages below.
+For a detailed list of all Druid skills, upgrades, and variations, refer to the page below.

 Basic Skills

 Basic Skills are spammable skills whose primary purpose is to generate Spirit for skills of the Spirit category.
-By virtue of being free and having no cooldown, they are also used to fill dead time while waiting for other, more powerful skills to be available.
+They are often used as filler attacks or for buff maintenance, but some endgame builds use them as their primary damage.

 The Basic Skills for the Druid are Earth SpikeEarth SpikeClawClawStorm StrikeStorm StrikeMaulMaul, and Wind ShearWind Shear.

-The Spirit Skills for the Druid are PulverizePulverizeLandslideLandslideTornadoTornadoLightning StormLightning Storm, and ShredShred.
+The Spirit Skills for the Druid are Stone BurstStone Burst, PulverizePulverizeLandslideLandslideTornadoTornadoLightning StormLightning Storm, and ShredShred.

 Defensive Skills